greghulette/Wireless_Communication_Board-WCB/Readme.md

 <h1 style="display:; font-size:50px;">Wireless Communication Boards (WCB)</h1>

 <h2> Description/Purpose </h2>
-I developed these boards to allow the various microcontrollers in R2 to communicate wirelessly.
+I developed these boards to allow the various microcontrollers in R2 to communicate wirelessly as well as a Serial "router".
 I was initially having issues getting signals into and out of the dome reliably and wanted a better way to accomplish this.
 These boards also allow you to have multiple serially connected devices to communicate with each other bi-directionaly.
 The serially connected devices can communicate to other serial devices connected to the same WCB, or devices connected to remote WCBs.
 This is accomplished by adding up to 6 characters to your string that you send to the remote device.<br><br>

  The wireless technology is using ESP-NOW for it's trasnmissioni protocol.
 ESP-NOW is a connectionless wireless communication protocol that allows the quick and low-power control of smart devices without a router.
 It uses the same frequencies that WiFi uses, but I have not seen any RF congestion issues that traditional WiFi sees at conventions.